omnistrate-oss/saasbuilder/README.md

   1. Once 2-Step Verification is configured, follow the below instructions to create App Password.
   2. While still in the "How you sign in to Google" -> "2-Step Verification" section of your account security, locate and click "App Passwords"
-  3. If for some reason you can't locate it, you can follow this link - https://myaccount.google.com/apppasswords make sure it is configured for the same Google Account, in case you have multiple Google Accounts opened in your browser.
+  3. If for some reason you can't locate it, you can follow this link - <https://myaccount.google.com/apppasswords> make sure it is configured for the same Google Account, in case you have multiple Google Accounts opened in your browser.

   ![Alt text](https://drive.google.com/uc?id=1TNKc7u0zLcozw95OIMbFUf22EBL5ocAY "Create App Password")

-  4. Provide name of the app, say CustomerPortal.
+  4. Provide name of the app, say Customer Portal.
   5. Click "Create."
   6. Google will display a 16-character password something like "fasb nxpq lfnr chtn"
   7. Copy this password and **remove in between spaces** (e.g. fasbnxpqlfnrchtn) to use it instead of your regular Google Account password.